sashasec/wouldnt_it_be_nice.../README.md

 Wouldn't it be nice to export systems listed in Active Directory and interact with them directly in python?

 ## update_memcached_server.py
 Wouldn't it be nice to be able to easily update watchlists on a memcached server in python?
+Be sure to update "SERVER_IP" with the IP of your memcached host.

 ## ip2location_lookup.py
 Wouldn't it be nice to perform a reliable whois lookup and get a more accurate location estimate?